Back to Mystery ShoppingMystery Shopping

 Mystery Shopping Caribbean: Customer Experience Audits Across 15+ Markets

-In a region where the retail sector is valued at $45 billion (Euromonitor, 2024) and customer satisfaction directly impacts 65% of repeat purchases (Harvard Business Review, 2024), mystery shopping is the most direct way to measure what your customers actually experience.
-HRG operates the Caribbean's most extensive mystery shopping network, covering 15+ island markets with locally recruited, trained evaluators who understand the cultural nuances of service delivery across the region.
+In a region where the retail sector is valued at $45 billion and customer satisfaction directly impacts 65% of repeat purchases, mystery shopping is the most direct way to measure what your customers actually experience across your Caribbean locations.

 $45B